sebischair/bbse/README.md

 ### Note

-The course content for Summer Semester 2022 will be added once the semester is over.
+The course has received an overhaul for the summer semester 2022.
+Final contents will be available here at the end of the semester.

 ### Lecture and Exercise (+ Videos) - 2021